-If there are any errors in calculation, any clerical or typographical errors, or any other errors of a similar nature, the parties (or the arbitral tribunal on its own motion) may request the correction of the arbitral award pursuant to Article 1715, Section 1a) of the BJC.
+If there are any errors in calculation, any clerical or typographical errors, or any other errors of a similar nature, the parties (or the arbitral tribunal on its own motion) may request the correction of the arbitral award pursuant to article 1715, section 1a) of the BJC.

-A party may also, subject to agreement by the other parties to that effect (which may result from the applicable institutional rules), request the arbitral tribunal to provide an interpretation of (an aspect of) the award (BJC, Article 1715, Section 1b)).
+A party may also, if the parties have so agreed (which may result from the applicable institutional rules) and subject to notification to the other parties, request the arbitral tribunal to provide an interpretation of (an aspect of) the award (BJC, article 1715, section 1b)).

-Unless agreed otherwise, the parties may also request the arbitral tribunal to issue an additional award on claims that had been presented to it but on which it did not rule (BJC, Article 1715, Section 3).
+Unless agreed otherwise, the parties may also request the arbitral tribunal to issue an additional award on claims that had been presented to it but on which it did not rule.
+If the arbitral tribunal finds the request well-founded, it shall supplement its award within two months (BJC, article 1715, section 3).

 In principle, the same arbitral tribunal is competent to issue correcting, interpreting or additional awards as described above.
-When it is impossible for the same arbitrators to do so, the court of first instance is competent (BJC, Article 1715, Section 6).
+When it is impossible for the same arbitrators to do so, the court of first instance is competent (BJC, article 1715, section 6).

 In addition, Belgian law also provides parties with the opportunity to ask the court of first instance to order the arbitral tribunal to remedy certain potential annulment grounds.
-Pursuant to Article 1717, Section 6 of the BJC, parties must request the court seized in setting-aside proceedings to stay those proceedings for a period determined by the court, for the arbitral tribunal to take any measure necessary (including reopening the arbitration proceedings) to remedy the potential grounds for setting aside.
+Pursuant to article 1717, section 6 of the BJC, parties must request the court seized in setting-aside proceedings to stay those proceedings for a period determined by the court, for the arbitral tribunal to take any measure necessary (including reopening the arbitration proceedings) to remedy the potential grounds for setting aside.